Small Business Ministerial Council

 The SBMC is chaired by Ms Bernadette Uzelac, an experienced businesswoman and human resources practitioner who holds senior board positions within the Geelong community.

-Ms Uzelac is Chief Executive Officer of the Geelong Chamber of Commerce, a role which deals with business issues affecting the Geelong region and plays a central part in creating a dynamic business ecosystem in the region.
+Ms Uzelac has been involved with business issues affecting the Geelong region and plays a central part in creating a dynamic business ecosystem in the region.

 In addition to the Chair, the Minister for Small Business has appointed 14 members to the Council — regional, metropolitan, Aboriginal and Torres Strait Islander small business owners and entrepreneurs with experience in communications, education, construction, retail, sustainable energy, finance and accounting, manufacturing, human resources and startup business ventures: